Creating a winning goal is half the journey. A SMART and effective goal not only tells you where you’re going, but why you need to get there.

 Step 3: Make it matter

 A winning goal name will capture the attention of your colleagues.
-In the Additional Details field, explain the benefits that pursuing and achieving this goal will deliver.
+On the goal create page, use the "Add a description" field to explain the benefits that pursuing and achieving this goal will deliver.
 Quantify the benefits when possible.

 Consider these questions: